raspberry-pi-maker/VoIP-related-codes/Freeswitch Calltcenter using mod_callcenter/README.md

 * __Restart Freeswitch.__
 * __Check if stations 1001 and 1002 are registered in Freeswitch.__
 * __Dial 300 from extensions 1001 and 1002.
 It is normal to listen to the pre-registered comment (ivr-you_are_now_logged_in.wav).
 Now both stations can receive calls.
-If successful, you can check agent login with the callcenter-config command as follows.  .__
+If successful, you can check agent login with the callcenter-config command as follows.
+The status and state of extensions 1001 and 2002 must be "Available/Waiting".__

 ``` bash